Dementia Care

 An ACAT Assessment through My Aged Care will determine what level of care is needed, whether it’s help at home, respite care , residential aged care or dementia care

-Once you have determined the appropriate level of care, discover what HillView Care homes have to offer and book a visit to one of our open homes, which are held every Wednesday, 10.30am to 11.30am.
+Once you have determined the appropriate level of care, discover what HillView Care homes have to offer and book a tour to one of our homes.

 What are the 3 phases of dementia?